LeSean McCoy: 2016 season

 In the Bills' regular season opener, McCoy ran for 58 yards on 16 carries and scored one touchdown as the Bills lost to the Baltimore Ravens by a score of 13–7.
 On September 25, he had 17 carries for 110 rushing yards and two rushing touchdowns against the Arizona Cardinals in Week 3.
 During a Week 5 30–19 victory over the Los Angeles Rams, he had 18 carries for 150 yards, marking the most he had in a single game since joining the Bills.
 On October 16, McCoy had 19 carries for 140 rushing yards and tied his single game career-high of three rushing touchdowns as the Bills defeated the San Francisco 49ers and McCoy's former head coach Chip Kelly by a score of 45–16 in Week 6.
 In Week 12, McCoy had 19 carries for 103 rushing yards and two rushing touchdowns in the 28–21 victory over the Jacksonville Jaguars.
 In Week 15, against the Cleveland Browns, he had 19 carries for 153 rushing yards and two rushing touchdowns in the 33–13 victory.
 McCoy was named to his fifth career Pro Bowl on December 20.
-He finished the 2016 season with 1,267 rushing yards on 234 carries and had 13 rushing touchdowns.
+He finished the 2016 season with 1,267 rushing yards on 234 carries and had 13 rushing touchdowns as the Bills went 7–9 and missed the postseason.
 In addition, he had 50 catches for 356 receiving yards and one receiving touchdown.
 McCoy's 1,267 rushing yards were the most by a Bills running back since Travis Henry in 2003 and his 13 rushing touchdowns tied for the second-most in franchise history.
 He was ranked 27th by his peers on the NFL Top 100 Players of 2017.
 Along with quarterback Tyrod Taylor and backup running back Mike Gillislee, McCoy helped Buffalo lead the NFL in rushing yards for the second consecutive year.